sonata-project/SonataBlockBundle/Resources/doc/reference/installation.rst

 Installation
 ============

 To begin, add the dependent bundles to the vendor/bundles directory.
-Add the following lines to the file deps:
+Add the following lines to the deps file:

 .. code-block:: bash